 The key to the NOMS Speech-Language Pathology Registry is the use of ASHA's Functional Communication Measures (FCMs).
-FCMs are a series of disorder-specific rating scales designed to describe the change in an individual's functional communication and/or swallowing ability over time.
+FCMs are a series of disorder-specific rating scales designed to describe the change in an individual's functional communication and/or swallowing ability over time and are for exclusive use by NOMS participants only.

-Based on an individual's treatment plan/Individualized Education Program (IEP), speech-language pathologists (SLPs) choose FCMs and answer related questions at admission to—and again at—discharge from speech-language pathology services.
+Based on an individual's treatment plan/Individualized Education Program (IEP), SLPs choose FCMs and answer related questions at admission to—and again at—discharge from speech-language pathology services.
 The difference in the calculated FCM scores depicts the amount of change in communication and/or swallowing abilities after speech and language intervention.

 You will be asked to collect data on all on patients ages 3 years and above who are under your plan of care.